treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/authentication.md

 }
 ```

-Please ensure that any modifications are based on the code above<br>.
+Please ensure that any modifications are based on the code above.<br>
 There may be cases where the authentication process is left to an external system.
 Also there may be cases when a password values need to be saved in md5.

 ## Login